syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Worksheet.md

 ### Add Sheet
 You can dynamically add a sheet by one of the following ways,

-* Click the New sheet button in the Spreadsheet sheet tab.
+* Click the new sheet button in the Spreadsheet sheet tab.
 * Using `addNewSheet` method.

 ### Insert Sheet